Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Theory

 To see what is wrong with Eq.~(\ref{eq:Bad_uniform_1}), we can evaluate the integral and make use of the chain rules given earlier to show that it is equivalent to

 where $\mathrm{erfc}(x)$ is the complementary error function.
 Crucially, we see that the difference between this and the standard instanton result is the factor,

 While this factor takes on values between $\nicefrac{1}{2}$ and $1$, the precise value is dependent on the ratio $\frac{S''(t^\star) }{2\omega ^2\hbar}$.
 This is a problem because the actual value of $S''(t^\star)$ is determined by the location of the dividing surfaces.
 This is clearly unphysical as the true quantum rate is independent of the choice of dividing surface.
-[As mentioned earlier, the standard instanton result is also independent of dividing surface.]
+[As mentioned earlier, the standard instanton result is also independent of dividing surface.
+Furthermore, since they are determined by the properties of the saddle point, Eyring-TST and the parabolic barrier rate are also dividing surface independent.]
 Clearly we want our uniform asymptotic result to also have this property.

 Fortunately, if one consults a textbook on uniform asymptotics\cite{RWong1989UniformAsymptotics} one will see that Eq.~(\ref{eq:Bad_uniform_1}) is not the recommended approach.
 Instead, one should use Bleistein's method\cite{Bleistein1966Uniform} which has become the standard method for generating uniform asymptotic series.\cite{RWong1989UniformAsymptotics} Our final result will then be the first term in this series, just as the standard instanton result is the first term in a regular asymptotic series.
 This has the advantage that the theory will not only be continuous in $\tau$, but it will also be smooth and continuously differentiable.